If you are planning to visit London Big Ben is one of the attractions you simply cannot miss.

 Unfortunately, Big Ben tours are currently suspended until refurbishment is over.
 You can still see the clock tower unobstructed fro the outside.

 During the refurbishment, monthly free talks about Elizabeth Tower and the bells are given by tower staff.
 These include the history, workings and a question and answer session.
-To find when the next free talk is scheduled, click here.

 When reconstruction is finished, only UK residents will be permitted to tour Big Ben inside.
 Other visitors are allowed to attend debates, watch committee hearings and take a tour inside the Houses of Parliament.